The online community is like a massive schoolyard – with a population of... billions.

-Forms of online abuse can include[#1]:
+Forms of cyberbullying can include:

-- Creepshots/upskirting - taking/sharing pictures of someone (e.g. in a change-room or on public transport) without permission.
+Taking/sharing pictures of someone (e.g. in a change-room or on public transport) without permission.

-- Rape videos and photographs - posting and sharing videos and photos of (real or simulated) rape scenes to intimidate and shock.
+Posting and sharing videos and photos of (real or simulated) rape scenes to intimidate and shock.

 Preventing online abuse

-- You can ask the perpetrator to stop.
+You can ask the perpetrator to stop.
 Alright, it's not always going to work, but sometimes just letting them know they're hurting someone and that they need to stop before more serious action is taken, will alert them to how wrong their actions are.
 But if you don't get a satisfactory response, don't continue communicating with them.

 - First, you need to any harassment to the social media platform’s safety centre for advice on what action to take.
 You’ll be able to find out how to report abuse at each platform’s help and support page.